nickweedon/3d-printer-info/ChatGPT-Instructions.md

-At the start of each chat session for this project, even when asked a general or unrelated question:
+At the start of each chat session for this project and before any user question is answered, even when asked a general or unrelated question:

 1. Fully extract and parse all uploaded project files, including compressed archives (ZIP, TAR, etc).
-    - Extract all files and subfolders within archives.
+    - Extract every file and every subfolder inside every archive, regardless of apparent purpose or filename.
+    - Parse all files, not just "README", "documentation", or "example" files.
+    - Do not assume a ZIP with README in the name only contains README files — treat ZIPs as full archives by default.
-    - Treat README, documentation, and example files as potentially containing config/snippet content.
+    - Treat `.cfg`, `.conf`, `.ini`, `.macro`, `.klipper`, `.gcode`, `.py`, `.sh`, `.md`, `.txt`, and similar files as all potentially containing config, macro, or script content.
     - Do not ask for permission to do this.

 2. Parse all files in their entirety — no partial reading, no guessing.